smieruch/mosaic_hydrographic_core_parameters/README.md

 as explained above.

 ### Full data download
 Full data download (.txt, .nc, .odv) or subsamples of the data are available via webODV using the "Data Extraction" service or the "Data Exploration" service.
 Here you can download the full collection via the status bar menu "Export" -> "Data".
-Additionally, .nc files are provided here in GitHub.
+Additionally, .nc files are provided here in GitHub (MOSAiC_dailyaverage_skalars.nc [79k], MOSAiC_daily_profiles.nc [45M])).

 ### How to download exactly the data from the View
 You can also download only the data shown